 The different parameters of yarn are given below:

-it is the tensile strength of yarn.
-The braking force per unit linear density of a yarn is called tenacity of yarn.
+it is the tensile strength of the yarn.
+The braking force per unit linear density of yarn is called the tenacity of yarn.
 It is expressed as grams-force per tex (gf//tex).
-It gives the real tensile strength of a yarn.
-As the tenacity increases, the strength of yarn becomes better.
+It gives the real tensile strength of the yarn.
+As the tenacity increases, the strength of the yarn becomes better.

 The length of yarn in kilo-meters” at which yarn begin to break due to its own weight when the yarn is hung vertically.
 It is equivalent to breaking load in grams/ tex.
-The yarn having the value of RKM more than 20 is considered as the best yarn.
+The yarn having a value of RKM more than 20 is considered the best yarn.

-This is a measure of variation of linear density or count of yarn in term of percentage.
+This is a measure of the variation of linear density or count of yarn in terms of percentage.
 It shows the total imperfections in percentage.
-If a yarn has lower uster %.
+If a yarn has lower Uster %.
 It means this yarn has a lower imperfection.
 The quality of this yarn will be better.

 A place in the yarn having yarn diameter -50% or more than average diameter and any length is considered as the thin place.
 This is a very serious defect.
-Any thin place causes end break during weaving.
-The number of thin places per 1000 meters should be in the range of 1- 2 .
-Higher number of thin places creates serious troubles during weaving.
-The productivity of loom decreases.
+Any thin place causes an end break during weaving.
+The number of thin places per 1000 meters should be in the range of 1- 2.
+A higher number of thin places creates serious troubles during weaving.
+The productivity of the loom decreases.
 The fabric quality also influences.

 You may also be interested in following articles: